JChristensen/pi-hole/pihole_procedure.md

 sudo pihole-FTL --config dns.upstreams '["127.0.0.1#5053"]'
 ```

-Check the web interface, this should also appear under Settings > DNS > Custom DNS servers.
+Check the web interface, this should also appear under `Settings > DNS > Custom DNS servers`.

 Reload the systemd configuration and restart services:
 ```bash